Easton in Bristol, England: History, Life Today, and a Banksy Link

 Art should comfort the disturbed and disturb the comfortable.— Banksy

-Easton is associated with Banksy, an internationally known graffiti artist, painter, political activist and film maker who keeps his identity secret from the public.
+Easton is associated with Banksy, an internationally known graffiti artist, painter, political activist, and film maker who keeps his identity secret from the public.
 His graffiti appears on walls or other outdoor structures as if by magic.
 He's developed a stencil technique for his street art so that he can create it quickly before being noticed.
 Some artists feel that this is a type of "cheating".
+Many people appreciate the art, however.
 Banksy's oldest works are located in Easton, where he started his graffiti career.

 Banksy has had many international exhibitions, all the while keeping his identity secret.
 His first film was nominated for the Best Documentary Academy Award in 2011.
 In 2014 he received the Person of the Year Webby Award.
 He's a very popular artist, although his street art irritates some people.
 They feel that by admiring it people are glorifying vandalism.
 On the other hand, some institutions are happy to see a Banksy stencil appear on their property and take steps to protect it.